-The Republic of Korea covers almost half of the Korean Peninsula and is about one fourth the size of Japan.
-Its geographical features are similar to those of Japan in that it is mountainous: about 70% of the country is covered by mountainous terrain.
+The Republic of Korea covers almost half of the Korean Peninsula and is about one fourth of the size of Japan.
+Its geographical features are similar to those of Japan in its mountainous feature: about 70% of the country is covered by mountainous terrain.

 Sources: Research Institute for Urban & Environmental Development, Japan